Sunday, November 3, 2024

 General or non horror people content warning- racism, classism, a few jump scares, a wee bit of gore (not much though), animal death

-Plot- in East London, a young nurse (Jodie Whittaker- pre Dr Who) is mugged by a gang of youths (led by a young John Boyega- pre Star Wars) on way home from work.
+Plot- in East London, a young nurse (Jodie Whittaker- pre Dr Who) is mugged by a gang of youths (led by a young John Boyega- pre Star Wars) on the way home from work.
 After she runs off, something falls from the sky and the youths kill it and take it to the grow house of the drug dealer they sell for in their council estate apartment block- where unbeknownst to them, the nurse also lives.
-After the youths to their own flats briefly, they are attacked by other aliens who look different to the first one and they flee back to the apartment block.
+After the youths head back to their own flats briefly, they are attacked by other aliens who look different to the first one and they flee back to the apartment block.

 Short review- this was a lot of fun and also had a great underlying message about assumptions, racism, and classism.
 It is also funny at times, and the performances are great- which is interesting as most of the younger cast were unknowns who had not been in anything before (Boyega had but not most of the other actors playing the gang of youths).
 I will say I didn't watch much UK horror this October but what I did watch was a strong showing.